ttiaMa/osu-bbcode-parser/README.md

 # osu-bbcode-parser
-make a wall of text static html page using your interesting bbcode userpage on osu!
+make a wall of text html page using your bbcode userpage on osu! can be used as backup